AMBASSADORS: 9th-12th GRADERS

 One large container of sanitizing wipes

-One pack of paper towels per child
+One pack of paper towels

-Single roll of toilet paper per child
+One pack of toilet paper

 One pack of tin foil

-One pack of parchment paper
+One pack of paper plates

 Items for personal use: